Sweet Peanut Soup

 • Roast the peanuts.
 Arrange the raw peanuts on a baking sheet lined with parchment paper.
 Roast for 12 minutes, stirring once halfway through baking.
 Then, turn off the oven and leave the peanuts inside for another 3 minutes.
 Remove from the oven and let cool for about 20 minutes.

 • Blend.
 Transfer the roasted peanuts to a blender and add the water.
-Blend on high speed for 15-20 seconds or until smooth.
+Blend on high speed for about 1 minute.

 • Add the remaining ingredients.
 Next, add the coconut milk, maple syrup, vanilla extract, sweet rice flour, and salt.
 Whisk until everything is well combined.